What are Flow Measurement Techniques used in Industries?

 Open Channel Flow Meter

-Open channel flow meters are widely used for sewage pipes near the manholes, water canal or streams and rivers.
+Open channel flow meters are widely used for sewage pipes near the manholes, water canals or streams, and rivers.
 Flumes and weirs are common in many applications

 - V-Notch Weirs,

-The size of flume or weir is decided based on size of channel, flow rate, and amount of solids content in water flow
+The size of the flume or weir is decided based on the size of the channel, flow rate, and amount of solids content in the water flow.

 Triangular Wier ( V-Notch Flow Meter)